 Participate in the year-round Training Ground program for seasonal trimesters.
 Training Roots is the perfect opportunity for those unable to commit to a full year of The Training Ground, as well as international students seeking a short but substantial training experience.

 Students may participate in multiple trimesters.
-Please contact us if you are interested in enrolling.
+No formal audition required—please contact us if you are interested in enrolling.

 Photo by Doug Kaye